but-death-must/qoheleth/index.md

 Forking and mutating, forking and mutating.
 You can change your form easily enough, but it's much harder to change your sensorium. #qoheleth

 I know I'm gone, I'm a lost cause, but much of the clade still has their faculties about them. #qoheleth

+There are three parts to the Tanakh, I'm told.
+The Torah, or teachings; the Nevi'im, or Prophets; and the Ketuvim, or writings. #qoheleth

 ### thunderclap